Rephidock/Rephidock.GeneralUtilities/README.md

 | `MoreMath.TabShift`               | Returns column position of a character after tab   |
 | `MoreMath.AngleDifference`        | Calculates the shortest distance between 2 angles  |

-[^1]: Extension also exists for other numeric types

 Some methods also exist for `BigInteger`: